National Mental Health Service Provider

 PROGRAM CO-FOUNDERS

-DR. TIM BLACK, R.PSYCH., NATIONAL CLINICAL CO-ADVISOR
+DR. TIM BLACK, R.PSYCH., NATIONAL CLINICAL DIRECTOR

 ALEX STERLING, MA, RCC